diegomontejano/notifica_app_swiftui/README.md

 # Notifica App (under development)

-My original app for help my colleagues to punch the clock at the right time.Technologies and knowledge used:
+My original app for help my colleagues to punch the clock at the right time.
+Technologies and knowledge used:
 * SwiftUI,
 * UX/UI Design,
 * SOLID Principles,